Updated August 16, 2023

-It returns the opposite value of a given logical value in the formula, NOT function is used to reverse a logical value.
-If the argument is FALSE, then TRUE is returned and vice versa.
+E.G., with AND, IF & OR functions.
+It returns the opposite value of a given logical value in the formula; The NOT function reverses a logical value, meaning if the argument is FALSE, it returns TRUE, and if it’s TRUE, it returns FALSE.

-Note: Use NOT function, when you want to make sure a value is not equal to one Specific or particular value
+Note: Use the NOT function when you want to make sure a value is not equal to one Specific or particular value

-It’s a worksheet function, it is also used as part of the formula in a cell along with other excel function
+It’s a worksheet function; You can also use the NOT function as part of a formula in a cell along with other Excel functions.

 - If given with the value TRUE, the Not function returns FALSE

 - If given with the value FALSE, the Not function returns TRUE